The Palm Beaches of Florida: Points of Interest From A to Z

-Morikami also has an interesting world-class bonsai section and 16 acres of manicured grounds.
+Morikami also has an attractive world-class bonsai section and 16 acres of manicured grounds.
 Have your cameras ready for the huge iguanas that lie on the property.
 Stay for lunch at the Cornell Cafe.

 K: Kravis Center for the Performing Arts

 West Palm Beach’s venue for world-class entertainment and culture is the impressive Kravis Center for the Performing Arts.
-From off-broadway shows to concerts, ballet to opera, the Kravis Center’s calendar to their three venues (Dreyfoos Hall, Rinker Playhouse, and Gosman Amphitheatre are all nestled in one huge building) offers dazzling performances and top-rated acts.
+From off-broadway shows to concerts, ballet to opera, the Kravis Center’s calendar to their three venues (Dreyfoos Hall, Rinker Playhouse, and Gosman Amphitheatre are all nestled in one large building) offers dazzling performances and top-rated acts.

 L: Loggerhead Marinelife Center

 This non-profit conservation facility has been saving sick or injured sea turtles for years.
 It offers free admission and many hands-on displays, as well as a campus hospital, learning exhibits, and gift shop.
 See their attractive saltwater aquariums or request a guided tour of the Loggerhead Marinelife Center to hear about the turtles that are onsite.
-A cooler sits out front where people can drop off distressed hatchlings anytime of the day.
+A cooler sits out front where people can drop off distressed hatchlings at any time of the day.